The Oral-B Pro 1500 has essentially been replaced with the very similar, but newer, Oral-B Smart 1500.

 Sold separately any of these will fit onto the brush and work with either cleaning mode on the 1500.

-My personal favourites are the CrossAction and Sensitive head.
+My personal favorites are the CrossAction and Sensitive head.

-The softer bristles of the Sensitive head would compliment the Sensitive cleaning mode for a very gentle, but effective clean.
+The softer bristles of the Sensitive head would complement the Sensitive cleaning mode for a very gentle, but effective clean.

 Make sure the head of the brush is replaced every 3 months to avoid doing damage to the teeth.